 If A/B test variations have unique URLs or URL query parameters, you can use the “visited URL” filter and search for users who visited those specific page URLs accordingly at some point in their session.

 If a button or text field (CSS selector) only appears in certain tests, you can search for “clicked” or “changed” behaviors on those selectors.
 This use-case will only work for engagements with those selectors - people who clicked or changed the selectors but not necessarily anyone who saw those selectors in their experience.
 If you’re concerned about the volume of users who saw those selectors (vs. actually engaged with them) please refer to the Watched Element use case below.

 Admin Support Required

 In this use case, a Watched Element may be used to indicate that users saw (but did not necessarily click, type or otherwise interact with) a selector in your environment.
 If understanding the behavior of users who saw (or did not see) an element on your site that was unique to a test would be helpful information, this approach to A/B testing might be for you.

 Configuring a Watched Element in your instance of FullStory is an Admin capability that you can read more about here.
-If you’re not sure who your Admin is, please contact your Enterprise Success Director or your Customer Success Manager.

 Code Change Required

 If a precise understanding of the number of users who experienced a test is critical to your assessment of the test in FullStory (vs. prioritizing behavioral insight, for example) , passing the A/B Test variable or ID number into FullStory in the form of a custom event (either from your data layer, a third party optimization platform or a turnkey integration) is a great option.